JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 To implement `PhpTypeProvider4`, you need to override 4 methods:

 1. `getKey()` is a method that returns a character that will be unique for this type provider.
    This can be any character, as long as it is unique, for example, PhpStorm uses hieroglyphs.
    For the convenience of checking that, for example, the Incomplete type is a type obtained from your provider, you can use the `PhpCharBasedTypeKey` class in which you need to overload the `getKey()` method that returns a character.
    In order to check that the type is created by your provider, it will be enough to call the `signed()` method, and in order to sign the type, it will be enough to call the `sign()` method.

 2. `getType()` is a method that returns the type of the expression for the given element.
    This method is called at the indexing stage and therefore its implementation **cannot access** any information from the index.
    If some information is needed, then it is necessary to pack the required data into a string and return an Incomplete type based on this string.

 3. `complete()` is a method that resolves an Incomplete type into a Complete type.
-All strings of Incomplete types are sequentially passed to this method, the method should return the Complete type for them.
+   All strings of Incomplete types are sequentially passed to this method, the method should return a Complete type for them.
    Note that Incomplete types from other type providers also come to this method, so you need to check that the incoming string belongs to your provider.

 4. `getBySignature()` is a method with which you can provide additional elements or references.

 You can also overload the `emptyResultIsComplete()` method, which indicates whether the `null` returned from the `complete()` method is a valid result.
 For example, if you index the type `int`, then the result returned from `complete()` will be `null` and it is a valid result.

 **Examples:**